MileHacker Logo

 Photography Permissions & Restrictions

 Photography is generally allowed in public areas.
 Asking for permission before photographing individuals, especially in rural settings or during religious events, shows respect.
-Some museums or private establishments may have restrictions or require a small cost for photography; look for signs.
+Some cultural institutions or private establishments may have restrictions or require a small the expense for photography; look for signs.

 Ethical Photography